 \subsection{Ablation Study \& Analyses}

 \lblsect{Ablation Study}

-\myparagraph{Effectiveness Low-Rank Adaptation.} \fig{lora-and-curve}(a) compares Vision Reward between full fine-tuning and LoRA as video length increases.
-For dense attention, LoRA fine-tuning generally lags behind full fine-tuning until 4× length extension.
-However, with our proposed \method, LoRA fine-tuning matches or even outperforms full fine-tuning, suggesting that \method not only scales better computationally, but also makes the model easier to fine-tune for longer-video generation.
+\myparagraph{Effectiveness of Low-Rank Adaptation.} \fig{lora-and-curve}(a) compares Vision Reward between full fine-tuning and LoRA as video length increases.
+For dense attention, LoRA fine-tuning lags behind full fine-tuning until 4× length extension.
+However, with our proposed \method, LoRA fine-tuning matches or even outperforms full fine-tuning, suggesting that \method not only scales better computationally, but also makes the model easier to adapt to longer-video generation.

 \myparagraph{Attention error.} We evaluate the average attention output Mean Squared Error (MSE, lower is better) of \method on Wan2.1-14B, comparing it to SVG~\cite{xi2025sparse} and STA~\cite{zhang2025fast}. \method achieves an MSE of $3.9 \times 10^{-3}$, significantly lower than $4.4 \times 10^{-3}$ for SVG and $1.5 \times 10^{-2}$ for STA, demonstrating the effectiveness of our mask in preserving attention fidelity.